AlvaroCaste/AdventOfCode/README.md

 # Level your Scala up

-This repo has a template project for the deliberate practice session of Scala using the [advent of code].
+This repo has a template project for the deliberate practice session of Scala using the [advent of code][advent].
 We will have a private leaderboard, ask for the joining code during the session.

 [advent]: http://adventofcode.com/